Cultural transformation: role and tasks of executive management

 Ensure cultural fit of the strategy

-ince cultural development usually extends over several years, it is elementary to make progress transparent.
-It is the task of top management to acknowledge successes and progress, but also to make it clear what still needs to change.
+As cultural development usually takes place over several years, it is important to continuously emphasise progress.
+It is the task of the management to recognise successes and progress, but also to make it clear what still needs to change.

 Conclusion